-- Early recognition and swift action must occur for effective management of COVID-19. - A probable COVID-19 outbreak is defined as: - Two or more individuals (staff or residents) who are linked with each other who exhibit any of the symptoms of COVID-19 - Individuals who are linked means they have a connection to each other (e.g. share a room, dine at the same table, received care from the same staff member, etc.) - AHS Coordinated COVID-19 Response must be contacted as soon as there is a case suspected. - With any level of COVID-19 outbreak, the individuals with symptoms must be promptly isolated.
+- Early recognition and swift action must occur for effective management of COVID-19. - A probable COVID-19 outbreak is defined as: - Two or more individuals (staff or residents) who are linked with each other who exhibit any of the symptoms of COVID-19 - Individuals who are linked means they have a connection to each other (e.g. share a room, dine at the same table, received care from the same staff member, etc.) - AHS Coordinated COVID-19 Response must be contacted as soon as there is a case suspected. - The AHS Coordinated COVID-19 Response team should only be contacted with new cases that are suspected in a health care facility that is not already experiencing an outbreak.
+They do not need to be contacted with additional ill individuals (resident/staff) after the initial notification.
+Once the AHS Coordinated COVID-19 Response team has been informed of an outbreak in a health care facility, the AHS Zone Medical Officers of Health (or designate) will be the contact to manage the outbreak going forward. - With any level of COVID-19 outbreak, the individuals with symptoms must be promptly isolated.
 The AHS Coordinated COVID-19 Response personnel, as indicated by their protocols, will arrange testing for COVID-19.
-Any staff developing symptoms while at work must be sent home immediately.
+Any staff developing symptoms while at work not remove their mask and must be sent home immediately. - o If staff member utilizes public transit, operator will send staff home via taxi with appropriate PPE. - Operators will notify all residents, families and staff if there is a probable outbreak of COVID-19 at the site and inform them of any additional measures that the operator is taking.
+Operators will identify the best way to provide communication (e.g. letters, email, posters, website, etc.). - Measures that must be implemented, within this Order, are identified below by the type of site to which they apply.
+This section is followed by additional standards that may apply. - Note that if test results for the symptomatic residents/staff are negative for COVID-19, usual influenzalike-illness or gastrointestinal illness outbreak protocols should be followed, as appropriate to the identified organism causing the outbreak.